jokull/next-use-search-params/README.md

 Keeping state in search params is user friendly and has DX benefits

-- State lives in search params, like a poor man's global `Context`
+- State lives in search params, like a poor man's global `Context`.
-- Browser back button works and updates state
+- Browser back button works and updates state.
-- zod is a powerful tool to create types
+- zod is a powerful tool to validate data and type values.
+- Default values are not displayed in the URL to keep it clean.
+- Because state is global multiple components can bind simultaneously to the same param.
+This helps avoid prop drilling `onSuccess` handlers.

 ## FAQ